 History and Background.

-SWIFT offers a standardized and secure B2B messaging platform that enables financial institutions to exchange payment-related information, such as payment instructions, beneficiary details, and other essential data.
-For more than four decades, the SWIFT has served as a cornerstone of global finance, annually facilitating nearly half of all cross-border payments worldwide.
-Connecting 11,000 banks across 200 countries, SWIFT processes approximately 50 million messages daily, representing a peak of $5 trillion daily transaction value but leveling off at $180 trillion annually over 250 business days.
+Today SWIFT offers a standardized and secure B2B messaging platform that enables financial institutions to exchange payment-related information, such as payment instructions, beneficiary details, and other essential data.
+For more than four decades, SWIFT has served as a cornerstone of global finance, annually facilitating nearly half of all cross-border payments worldwide.
+Connecting 11,000 banks across 200 countries, SWIFT processes approximately 50 million messages daily, representing a peak of $5 trillion in daily transaction value but leveling off at $180 trillion annually over 250 business days.

-Yet International B2B Is Far from Perfect.
+But International B2B Is Still Far from Perfect.

 SEPA (Single Euro Payments Area) and CHIPS (Clearing House Interbank Payments System) are international payment networks that operate alongside SWIFT.
 SEPA facilitates euro-denominated transactions across European borders, streamlining cross-border payments within the eurozone.
 CHIPS is a private-sector, real-time gross settlement (RTGS) system that manages the clearing and settlement of large-value, time-sensitive payments in U.S. dollars.

 According to The International Bank of Settlements, there are approximately 40,000 banks worldwide.
 Of these, around 20%-25% are connected through a combination of SWIFT and international payment networks.
 Banks that are not part of these networks use intermediary correspondent banks to facilitate transactions with participating institutions.
 Correspondent banks aggregate connectivity and provide services such as credit, treasury management, and liquidity support for smaller respondent banks involved in pending transactions.
 While correspondent banks play a role in the international money transfer system, their involvement can result in additional cost and processing time.
-Alternative platforms, including those enabled by blockchain technology, have been developed to address these challenges.

-Business and product summary, and use cases:
+Business, product summary, and use cases:

-- The company’s flagship product, the United States Digital Coin (USDC) is the second most used stable coin globally.
+- Circle’s flagship product, the United States Digital Coin (USDC) is the second most used stable coin globally.
 USDC is 100% backed (1:1) by cash and short-term government securities.
 The company’s recently launched Euro Digital Coin (EURDC) works on the same principle.
 Circle generates transaction revenues from redeeming USDC and interest income from customer deposited currency reserves backing each USDC stable coin.

 - USDC is regulated and transparent, the face value of a USDC token is always known, as is its ability to convert into US dollars through the company or a crypto exchange, including into any fiat currency, 24/7/365.